smart-chain-fr/ligolib/advisor/README.md

 ## Content

+The `src` directory contains 2 directories:
+- cameligo: for smart contracts implementation in cameligo and `ligo` command lines for simulating all entrypoints
+- jsligo: for smart contracts implementation in JSligo and `ligo` command lines for simulating all entrypoints
+- pascaligo: for smart contracts implementation in pascaligo and `ligo` command lines for simulating all entrypoints

 The `views_hangzhou` directory contains 2 directories:
+- cameligo: for smart contracts implementation in cameligo and `ligo` command lines for simulating all entrypoints
+- jsligo: for smart contracts implementation in JSligo and `ligo` command lines for simulating all entrypoints

+The `v2` directory contains 2 directories:
 - cameligo: for smart contracts implementation in cameligo and `ligo` command lines for simulating all entrypoints
 - jsligo: for smart contracts implementation in JSligo and `ligo` command lines for simulating all entrypoints